yahiarefaiea/rapida/readme.md

 **Rapida** - A set of node.js starter-kits and helpers that can help you focus on the business requirements for your project and forget about starting from scratch every time.

+**Warning** - Rapida has been deprecated and it's no longer maintained.

 Rapida is a set of [packages](#packages) that works together with the goal of helping us improve the projects we build at [Nuotron](https://github.com/nuotron).

 Rapida is now at `v1.3.0`.